Can you get sick from the flu shot

 - Nausea

 In the case of a fever, Tylenol can be taken.
-While side effects are possible, the benefits of flu vaccine protection outweigh the potential risks of flu infection.
+While flu shot side effects are possible, the benefits of flu vaccine protection outweigh the potential risks of infection.

-Just like in adults, it is not possible for a child to get the flu from the flu vaccine.
+Just like in adults, a child can’t get the flu from the flu vaccine.

-Some may experience a true allergic reaction to flu shot ingredients, which is different than the typical side effects mentioned above.
+Some may experience a genuine allergic reaction to flu shot ingredients, which is different from the typical flu shot side effects mentioned above.
 In the case of a flu shot allergy, there are a few specific signs to look out for, especially if you or a loved one has never received the flu vaccine before:

 - A rapid heartbeat